lab42open-team/ccmri_web_site/index.md

   nav: "about"
 ---

->
->  Position Avalaible for an MSc holder in Bioinformatics.
-Find out more [here](https://tinyurl.com/ccmri-bionfo-msc) (job post in Greek, DOATAP requirement applies)
+>  <b>Position Available</b> </br>Are you an MSc holder in Bioinformatics interested to learn more on similarity metrics, microbiome (meta)data, climate change, or text mining? </br> A position is now available in CCMRI, find out more <a href="https://tinyurl.com/ccmri-bionfo-msc" target="blank">here</a> (job post in Greek, DOATAP requirement applies)
->

 ## Aim

 *Climate Change Metagenomic Record Index (CCMRI): a dynamic researcher-notification and sample classification system*